 This guide is intended to provide businesses operating in the retail and wholesale sectors with information about Value Added Tax ("VAT").
-It should be read in conjunction with the Value found on the website of the Government of The Bahamas ("Government").
-If there is a discrepancy within the Guidance Note, the law will prevail in accordance with the VAT Act,
+It should be read in conjunction with the Value Added Tax Act, 2014 as amended ("VAT Act or the Act"), the Value Added Tax Regulations 2014 ("VAT Regulations, the VAT Rules and The Bahamas VAT Guide ("VAT Guide"), all of which can be found on the website of the Government of The Bahamas ("Government").
+If there is a discrepancy within the Guidance Note, the law will prevail in accordance with the VAT Act, Regulations and/or Rules.